mitsuoxv/jp-gasoline/README.md

 Differences between wholesale price and imported crude oil price plus gasoline tax have also been increasing.
-The average difference was 16 yen per litre from 2001 Jan to 2014 Dec, and is 26 in 2021 Oct.
+The average difference was 16 yen per litre from 2001 Jan to 2014 Dec, and is 23 in 2021 Nov.
 This may reflect the reduced competition among wholesalers, who have got monopolistic power by consolidation.